C. Swallow

 I hear a little squeaky purr behind me.
 It’s high pitched, like a…a little fledgling Fire-Spitter.

-I roll my eyes back and see two very big, black eyes gazing at me in hope—from a fist-sized Dragon.
-Yes, it is miniature.
+I roll my eyes back and see two big, black eyes looking at me hopefully—from a fist-sized Dragon.
+Yes, it’s tiny.
 It’s almost a newborn.

 I blow air at it and it drops its raised paw to hop closer, snuggling into my neck while shivering.
 The little yellow baby Dragon lets out a trembling whine of complaint.